mast [options] <motif file> <sequence file>

 shows an initial spacer of length 27, followed by a strong match to motif 3, a spacer of length 44, a weak match to motif 4 on the positive strand, a spacer of length 99, a strong match to motif 1 on the negative strand and a final non-motif sequence of length 7.

 Note that when scanning DNA sequences with protein motifs (-dna command line option), the frame of the match is indicated by one of the letters "a", "b" or "c" following the motif number.
 For example

 27-[+3a]-44-<4c>-99-[-1b]-7indicates that the matches are in frames "a", "c" and "b", respectively.

 MAST annotates each high-scoring sequence by printing the sequence along with the position and strength of all the non-overlapping motif occurrences.
 The four lines above each motif occurrence contain, respectively,

-The best possible match to a motif is the sequence of letters which would achieve the highest match score.
+The best possible match to a motif is the sequence of letters that would achieve the highest match score.

 If you specify the -hit_list switch to MAST, MAST outputs ONLY a list of "hits" in easily machine-readable format.
 Each line corresponds to one motif occurrence in one sequence.
 The format of the hit lines is